 |

-Real-time information, but currently still less precise than Google |
+Real-time information, currently less precise than Google |

-Training data & real-time data via web search, not always up-to-date |
+Training data & real-time data via web search, not always up to date |

 Very precise information in real time |

-Uses data from the network, still has some catching up to do |
+Uses data from the web, recency still needs improvement |

 Transparency